To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 The season of pruning greatly affects the growth and the flowering of plants.
 Pruning deciduous plants in the winter when they are dormant will increase the rate of growth that spring.
 Pruning deciduous plants in the summer will decrease growth the following spring.
 This is because of plants' growth cycle.
 Deciduous plants store food over winter in the roots and trunk.
 In late winter when the sap rises, sugars are carried up to the buds to feed new growth.
 Dormant pruning reduces the number of buds so there is more stored food per bud and more growth.
 In midsummer, plants stop growing and start storing up food for next spring's growth.
 Summer pruning reduces the number of leaves to manufacture food so there is less stored food and less growth the following spring.
 The more that is removed, the greater the change in growth.
 Pruning in late May or early June neither increases nor decreases the growth rate.

-Evergreen trees and shrubs respond differently to pruning since they store food in their needles or leaves, so pruning removes about the same amount of stored food and buds.
+Plum before Evergreen trees and shrubs respond differently to pruning than deciduous trees and shrubs since they store food in their needles or leaves, so pruning removes about the same amount of stored food and buds.
 Pruning hardly affects the growth rate of evergreens.
+For needle leaf evergreens, it is not a good idea to shear them from late August to late winter because the cut edge of the needles will turn brown and be unsightly until new growth hides the cut edges.

 Mid to late winter, while plants are dormant, is the traditional time for pruning deciduous plants.
 They are bare of leaves so it is much easier to see the branches.
 It is an excellent time to prune young plants and fruit trees to encourage vigorous growth.
 It is better to prune before the sap begins to rise, or the cuts will bleed sap.
 This does not hurt the plant, but it makes a mess.